naman1601/NaturalSelection/README.md

 We continue this loop 25,000 times.

-The initial and final values of population and average range is then printed.
+The initial and final values of population and average range are then printed, along with the average number of food particles left uneaten each day.

 ### I have tried to include all variables near the top so that you can play around with the values for yourself.